The Danger Within: Insider Threat Modeling Using Business Process Models: Evaluations

 After receiving the process description, it was transformed into the target format (\ie BPMN 2.0), and sensitive information was removed to preserve the confidentiality of technical details.
 Then, the process was loaded into the application, and each step (see Section~\ref{sec:sol}) was executed.
 Thus, the enterprise defined the key security requirements based on which the filtering was conducted, where each decision was documented for later review by the domain experts.
 Finally, the resulting threat model and its creation were presented to the company.

 \figurename{}~\ref{fig:casestudy-results} illustrates the final report page of the case study -- highlighting the threat overview, which is grouped by asset.
 Additional information on each threat is rendered below the process diagram.
-The threat model (see \tablename~\ref{tab:threatReportCaseStudy}) comprised seven key threats and thirteen assets (\ie process steps or artefacts found in the process).
+The threat model (see \tablename~\ref{tab:threatReportCaseStudy}) comprised seven key threats (\eg Data Acquisition, Data View) and thirteen assets (\ie process steps or artifacts found in the process).
 The most critical areas were the \textit{Case File}, the \textit{Personal Register}, and the \textit{Citizen Platform}.
+Thus, these key assets are highlighted, and the number of applicable threats is displayed.

 After the methodology and results were presented, a feedback session was held involving the enterprise's security manager (CISO), its deputy, and the process architect.
 The results of the semi-structured interview are summarized subsequently.